7 tips for disciplining children with autism

 5. Be consistent

 Autistic kids often want clear structure and boundaries.
-So it’s very important that whenever a family member asks Leo to do something that they all expect him to follow through in the same way and similarly that any consequences (whatever they might be) are carried out in a consistent manner.
+So it’s very important that whenever family members ask Leo to do something that they all expect him to follow through in the same way.
+Similarly any consequences (whatever they might be) should be carried out in a consistent manner.
 This is crucial!

 6. Acknowledge and deal with his emotions

-When Leo experiences more challenging emotions like sadness, frustration, anger and fear it is very important that his family acknowledge these emotions and help to calm him down, because otherwise the next little incident could trigger an even bigger reaction.
+When Leo experiences challenging emotions like sadness, frustration and anger his family needs to acknowledge these emotions, then help him to calm down.
+Otherwise the next little incident could trigger an even bigger reaction.

 7. Calm first… teach second

-Whilst Leo is in ‘emotional mode’, family members should not try to teach Leo any lessons because his brain simply is not in ‘thinking mode’.
-Wait until he calms down before you talk through the situation when he will be in a much better space to learn.
+Whilst Leo is in ’emotional mode’, they should not try to teach him anything because his brain is not in ‘thinking mode’.
+They should wait until he calms down before talking through the situation.
+He will then be be in a much better space to learn.

-There are MANY more ideas that I could discuss but I’m very aware that this message is getting very long!
-Each of these tips could be a whole page.
-So if anyone would like some more information on any of these suggestions please let me know and I can devote some more time to it in one of my future messages.
+There are MANY more ideas that I could discuss but this post is getting very long!
+I could write a whole page on each of these tips!
+So if anyone would like more information on any of these suggestions please let me know.
+I can devote some more time to it in future posts.

 Best wishes